 What is back pain?

-Back pain typically occurs in the lumbar spine and pelvic region otherwise know as the buttocks.
+Back pain typically occurs in the lumbar spine and pelvic region otherwise known as the buttocks.
 The pain can occur from a tightening of muscles or joints that get jammed due to a specific incident or small injuries that occur over time from work, athletics or even desk jobs.

 What is the most common cause of back pain?